 Valles never saw a future for himself in his family’s subsistence agriculture.
 He left the community to find work close to the capital, but insecurity and violence soon forced him to return home.

-I hope tomorrow there are people who stay to keep working [the fields].
-Because in the end, even the richest people need agriculture.
+.
+Because in the end, even the richest people need agriculture.”]

 He still didn’t know how he would make a living back in his village of El Cortes, a short drive away from Comasagua.
 His mother, one of Canasta Campesina’s 45 associates, encouraged him to get involved.
 Youth now make up a third of the cooperative.